Skip to content

 Your bridal jewelry is a daily witness to your life story, but it isn't invincible.
 To maintain that engagement ring sparkle, adopt the "Last On, First Off" rule.

-• The Gym & Cleaning: Remove your rings before heavy lifting or using household chemicals.
+• The Gym & Cleaning: Remove your gemstone engagement or wedding rings before heavy lifting or using household chemicals.
 Chlorine and bleach can microscopically pit gold and weaken the prongs holding your center stone.

-• The Beauty Buffer: Apply lotions, perfumes, and hairsprays before putting on your rings.
+• The Beauty Buffer: Apply lotions, perfumes, and hairsprays before putting on your gemstone engagement or wedding rings.
 These products create a cloudy film on diamonds and gemstones, stealing their fire.

 Jewelry box with fine gemstone jewelry

-Whether it’s a signature sapphire or a stack of gold bands, daily wear requires mindful elegance.
+Whether it’s a signature sapphire or a stack of gold bands, daily wear gemstone jewelry requires mindful elegance.

 • Avoid the Soak: Prolonged exposure to hot tubs or salt water can dull the finish of precious metals and damage porous stones.